aaravkhullarr/cfa/README.md

 ## Design Notes

-The website features a minimal design with Apple-inspired aesthetics:
+The website features a cyberpunk design with futuristic aesthetics:
-- Primary Color: #000000 (Black)
+- Primary Color: #0A0A0F (Dark Background)
-- Light Background: #FFFFFF (White)
-- Light Accent: #F5F5F7 (Light Gray)
+- Primary Light: #2DD4BF (Teal Accent)
+- Secondary Purple: #A78BFA
+- Secondary Orange: #FBBF24
-- Font: Inter (Google Fonts)
+- Font: Proxima Nova (with Satoshi as fallback)

 ## License